poliastro/poliastro/README.md

 writing this software.
 It's my tiny tribute to a place I came to love.
 *Grazie mille!*

-## Can I do \<insert awesome thing\> with poliastro?

-poliastro has been historically focused on interplanetary applications, but we have been adding more features for artificial satellites in LEO.
-Therefore, you might find that some features are currently lacking, in particular propagation of General Perturbations orbital data such as TLE/3LE, OMM, and the like.
+## Is poliastro validated?

-Besides, poliastro is a community project that strives to be easy to use, while at the same time producing correct results
+Yes! poliastro is a community project that strives to be easy to use, while at the same time producing correct results
 [that are validated](https://github.com/poliastro/validation/)
 against other [commonly used Astrodynamics software](https://docs.poliastro.space/en/latest/related.html) such as GMAT and Orekit.

-Therefore, you might find that its API is very different from these projects, and also that some advanced features are missing
-(such as detailed spherical harmonics modeling of the Earth beyond J2 and J3).
+## Can I suggest new features for poliastro?

-We encourage you to [open an issue](https://github.com/poliastro/validation/issues/new) so we can discuss future feature additions!
+Sure, we encourage you to [open an issue](https://github.com/poliastro/validation/issues/new) so we can discuss future feature additions!

 ## What\'s the future of the project?